-A year before he died, Hunter S. Thompson requested my phone number.
+A year before his death, Hunter S. Thompson requested my phone number.

 The call never came.
-Later, when I heard the news of Thompson's suicide I was devastated and sent a note of sympathy to Ewing.
+Later, devastated by news of Thompson's suicide, I sent a note of sympathy to Ewing.
 His response, dated Feb.
 24, 2005, 7:17 a.m. was as follows:

 “The reason Hunter wanted your phone number last year was to thank you for the excellent job you did reviewing Breakfast with Hunter and to compliment the quality of your writing.
 I am sorry that the two of you never actually connected on the phone, but Hunter truly appreciated your work.”

-An editor once called me an edgy chick.
-I took it as a compliment.
-Having high standards, for myself and those I'm collaborating with, can be a double edged sword as it sometimes requires a take-no-prisoners posture but the result is always worth the pain.
-Craaack!
+An editor once called me an edgy chick; I found her characterization favorable.
+Having high standards, for myself and my clients, can be a double-edged sword as it sometimes requires a take-no-prisoners posture.
+The result is always worth the pain, though.
+(Snip.)

-I christened myself the Serial Comma Killer around 2005 when I was excused from a proofreading job because I used the AP style guide rather than the APA.
+I christened myself the Serial Comma Killer in the early aughts when I was excused from a proofreading job because I used the AP style guide rather than the APA.
 Needless to say, all those naughty serial commas met their due, and so did I.

 THE DIFFERENCE BETWEEN